Hangar-31/atlantamusicians.com/src/pages/scholarship.md

       a college or university music program.

-      If you meet this criteria and would like to reserve your audition spot, please email a copy of your acceptance letter from an accredited college music program, along with the scholarship application, to office@atlantamusicians.com.
-Download application above by clicking "Application Download".

-      Applications are due by April 29th, 2024.

-      Auditions take place on May 19th, 2024 at AFM Local 148-462, Atlanta Federation of Musicians, 551 Dutch Valley Road NE, Atlanta, GA 30324.
+      The next auditions will take place in the spring of 2025.
+Auditions take place at AFM Local 148-462, Atlanta Federation of Musicians, 551 Dutch Valley Road NE, Atlanta, GA 30324.
   - type: section_spacer
   - type: section_banner_small
     background_color_toggle: true